szermatt/visual-replace/README.md

 If you started `visual-replace` with another keybinding, replace M-X with that keybinding.
 Modify `visual-replace-mode-map` and `visual-replace-secondary-mode-map` to customize the keybindings.

+`visual-replace-from-isearch` switches from an active isearch session to `visual-replace`.

+`visual-replace-thing-at-point` starts a visual replace session with the symbol at point, or a specified thing as understood by `thing-at-point`.

 ## Testing

 Install [Cask](https://github.com/cask/cask) and run tests with: